 The European Commission is among the largest donors providing life-saving and emergency aid in Niger.

 In 2017, as violence escalated in northeast Nigeria, the European Commission stepped up its funding with €30 million to provide emergency assistance for refugees, internally displaced people and host communities in Niger’s remote region of Diffa.
 In 2018, the priority in the response will continue to focus on covering basic needs, such as food, shelter, health and nutrition, protection, water, sanitation and hygiene.

 In 2018, the EU's humanitarian response will also continue to support the treatment and prevention of severe acute malnutrition for the most vulnerable populations.
 In addition, support will be provided to strengthen the emergency and response preparedness of communities and regional/national actors, in particular for food and nutrition crises.
 In 2017, the European Commission supported the treatment of over 143 000 children under five years old suffering from severe acute malnutrition, including those who fled violence in Nigeria and Mali.
 This approximately represents 40% of the total national caseload treated, estimated at 358 000.

 Food assistance is provided mostly through cash and vouchers’ schemes.
 Complementary nutritional food rations are provided to 6-23 months old children and pregnant or breastfeeding women from very poor and vulnerable households.
 In 2017, the European Union provided assistance to 115 000 people, which represents almost 10% of those most in need.

-The medical partners of the European Commission’s Civil Protection and Humanitarian Aid Operations department also provide treatment for the biggest lethal diseases, such as malaria, diarrhoea and respiratory tract infections.
-These health and nutrition services are integrated in the country’s health care system and provided in close collaboration with national health care workers.
+The medical partners of the European Commission’s Civil Protection and Humanitarian Aid Operations department provide emergency treatment for the biggest lethal diseases, such as malaria, diarrhoea, and respiratory tract infections.
+Health and nutrition services are integrated in the country’s health care system and are provided in close collaboration with national health care workers.